Think about how events in the press (from Brexit negotiations to a third runway at Heathrow) could provide work for a law firm or impact its clients.

 Competencies are skills that recruiters specifically look for; great emphasis is placed on them as they indicate how you approach situations and will perform in a work environment.
 To succeed at interview think about which competencies are important in a legal sphere.
 Communication (eg the ability to communicate legal concepts to clients), resilience (eg the ability to overcome difficult situations and work under pressure), teamwork, persuasiveness, people skills, lateral thinking, problem solving and career motivation are some of the skills successful lawyers rely on.
 It’s important to check that particular firm’s website for a list of required competencies as they vary from firm to firm: some will value, say, creativity more than others.

-‘It is important to have many examples to draw on to demonstrate key skills,’ says Luke Hurren, solicitor at Mills & Reeve LLP.
+‘It is important to have many examples to draw on to demonstrate key skills,’ says a solicitor at Mills & Reeve LLP.
 ‘In an interview you will get asked questions such as “When have you had X happen to you, what did you do and what was the outcome?”.
 Whether it relates to team work or to a difficult moment, having strong answers to competency-based questions is vital.
 You may even get asked about times when you’ve made mistakes or things that haven’t gone your way.
 In these situations it is important to be honest as it gives the employer a chance to get to see the real you.’

-Having a mental checklist of recent experiences (ideally from the last two to three years, recommends Ellinor Davey, people and projects manager at RPC) to draw upon when answering questions will demonstrate to recruiters your strengths and skills across a range of situations.
+Having a mental checklist of recent experiences (ideally from the last two to three years, recommends Ellinor Davey, early talent lead at RPC) to draw upon when answering questions will demonstrate to recruiters your strengths and skills across a range of situations.
 If you have experienced a vacation placement with the firm, prepare to be quizzed about your time at the firm and the work you carried out – use this experience to demonstrate your motivation and commitment to law.
 Be consistent with and expand on what you wrote on your application.
 Be aware that some interviewers will not have seen your application form: Clifford Chance asks its partners go into some interviews ‘blind’, only knowing a candidate’s name – this practice remains unusual, for now.